akuklev/HOCC/README.md

 Thus it is still desirable to augment HOTT by `Ω°` as an isolated universe harboring the relations of observational substitutivity for all types.
 By removing the inclusion `Ω° ⊂ 𝒰ⁿ` one precludes definitions violating the structural principle of equivalence.
-But since observational substitutivity `X ~ Y` still can be used _inside_ the proofs, most pathi bookkeeping can be avoided.
+But since observational substitutivity `X ~ Y` still can be used _inside_ the proofs, most path bookkeeping can be avoided.
 In the next section, we'll also outline how to avoid it in the case of canonical isomorphisms.
 The non-constructive modality can be also adapted to the univalent setting without causing any issues.
 The resulting theory HOTT + `‖_‖ᶜ` is also capable of non-constructive reasoning